Lay sister Julia Kostukevich

 I was sitting on the couch next to the hospital patients.
 The confession was ending (or maybe it was already over).
 Suddenly a man came up and asked me if I was alone.

 “What about the people that came here with you—where are they?” asked the man.

 My heart sank.
 Was he talking about those whom I asked with tears in prayer to surround and shield me on all sides?
 God only knows.
-One way or another, this incident stuck in my memory, because there was no one else coming with me to my department on that day.”
+One way or another, this incident stuck in my memory, because there was no one else came with me to my department that day.”

 Biblical saints, too, have suffered torment and adversity; but, they sent prayers and pleas to God, and God heard them.

 On the Sunday of the Veneration of the Cross, we are reminded of Christ's calling to us: "Whoever wants to be my disciple must deny themselves and take up their cross and follow me."